Careers and Enterprise Personnel

 At Byrchall we are passionate about providing Careers Education, Information and Guidance (CEIAG) throughout the students’ education.
 Students are entitled to CEIAG which meets professional standards of practice and is both personalised and impartial.
 It is integrated into students’ experience of the whole curriculum and delivered as part of the Personal Development curriculum in all five years.

 The 5-year Careers Programme offers a wide-range of opportunities and experiences for all students.
 It is structured to deliver outcomes and raise aspirations.
 It ensures that every student makes informed decisions and moves on to their choice of Post-16 course at the end of Year 11.
 The overview below relates to units taught within the Personal Development taught curriculum.
 In all years, Careers units are taught within ‘Living in the Wider World’ in the second half of the Autumn term.
 In years 9 and 10, additional units are taught in the first half of the Summer term.

 The Gatsby Career Benchmarks is a framework of eight guidelines about what makes the best careers provision in schools and colleges.

 How we monitor our Careers provision:

 We also regularly review our progress through the use of the nationally recognised Compass Tracker to monitor our progress towards the Gatsby Benchmarks.
-Work is ongoing to develop our use of the Compass+ tracker to map and monitor data on our programme in order to review the effectiveness of our programme.

 We are extremely proud of the percentage of our students that stay in full time education, employment or training up until the age of at least 18.
 As a school, we track student destinations thoroughly in conjunction with our Careers Adviser, Julie Tindall (click on the links below to see the validated destination data for the past 3 years).